 All questions and inquiries should be directed to the ViiV Healthcare Help Desk at P.J.
 Moton-Poole (email@example.com)

-We thank you for your interest and for all you do on behalf of people living with HIV and AIDS.
+We thank you for your interest and for all you do on behalf of people living with HIV.